Atom Scientific Ltd Logo webp

 Combined MGG Technique

-The combination of May-Grünwald and Giemsa staining steps creates a sequential method that improves clarity and consistency.
+The combination of May-Grünwald and Giemsa staining steps creates a sequential method that supports clarity and consistency.
 The May-Grünwald step fixes and partially stains the cells, while the Giemsa step enhances nuclear detail and cytoplasmic contrast, resulting in a balanced and reproducible stain.

 Staining Mechanism